Thom Tuck

-Thomas Tuck (born 28 March 1982) is a British actor and comedian known for being one third of comedy troupe The Penny Dreadfuls and as a stand-up comedian.
+Thomas Tuck (born 28 March 1982) is a British actor and comedian.
+He is known for being one third of comedy troupe The Penny Dreadfuls and as a stand-up comedian.
 He was nominated for the Best Newcomer award at the 2011 Edinburgh Festival Fringe.

 Early life

 Tuck attended the American International School of Dhaka in Bangladesh and Cardinal Heenan Roman Catholic High School and Notre Dame Sixth Form College in Leeds.
 As a child, he also lived in Sri Lanka, Denmark, Egypt, Malawi, Zimbabwe and the Philippines.
 He studied philosophy at the University of Edinburgh and graduated with a 2:2.
 While at university, he performed with the Edinburgh University Theatre Company; acting in, writing and directing plays, including directing a piece written by playwright Sam Holcroft, and was a member of acclaimed improvisational comedy troupe The Improverts.
 It was with The Improverts that he first met and performed with fellow comedians Humphrey Ker and David Reed.